sumanthgitty/sumanthgitty/README.md

 ## What I'm Working On

-Currently, I'm exploring various DevOps tools and methodologies to enhance my skills and knowledge.
-I have experience with Jenkins, Docker, Kubernetes, Git, GitHub, AWS, Bash, Linux, and more, with a passion for streamlining development processes and promoting collaboration across teams.
+Currently, Woking as DevOps Engineer Intern at Plum Insurance and also exploring various DevOps tools and methodologies to enhance my skills and knowledge.
+I have experience with Jenkins, Docker, Kubernetes, Git, GitHub, AWS, Linux, and more, with a passion for streamlining development processes and promoting collaboration across teams.

 ## Open to Opportunities